haiyuan-yu-lab/NetFlow3D/README.md

 	>ENSG00000180660<br>
 	>ENSG00000186635<br>

 - A text file containing a complete list of protein-protein interactions existing in the cells where the mutations occur.
 One interaction per line.
 Protein IDs should be separated by tab.
 Ensembl protein ID and UniProt ID are accepted.
-By default Net3D will use the high quality binary interactome of Homo sapiens curated by HINT (http://hint.yulab.org/).
 Example:

 	>Q9H4A3&emsp;Q9HBL0<br>
 	>Q15654&emsp;Q15797<br>